Minimum Wage Attorneys in Fort Lauderdale

 - Miscellaneous workers, such as apprentices, companions, etc.

 The above list illustrates a generalized understanding of FLSA-exempt workers.
 In most cases, the aforementioned employees must also meet other specific criteria in order to be considered exempt from FLSA protections, such as minimum wage.

-If you have questions about your exemption status or you are dealing with a minimum wage matter, contact USA Employment Lawyers and request a free consultation with one of our Fort Lauderdale minimum wage attorneys.
+If you have questions about your exemption status or you are dealing with a minimum wage matter, contact USA Employment Lawyers and request a free case evaluation with one of our Fort Lauderdale minimum wage attorneys.
 We regularly assist clients throughout the entire state of Florida.